w3c/dpub-pagination/README.md

 The [Digital Publishing Interest Group](https://www.w3.org/dpub/IG), that managed this repository, ***is now closed***, and so is this repository.
-Activities in the group has been taken up by:
+Some activities of that Interest Group have been taken over by:

 * The [Publishing Business Group](https://www.w3.org/publishing/groups/publ-bg)
 * The [Publishing Working Group](https://www.w3.org/publishing/groups/publ-bg)
 * The [EPUB 3 Community Group](https://www.w3.org/publishing/groups/epub3-cg)

 All these groups are part of the [Publishing@W3C](https://www.w3.org/publishing), born out of the merger of IDPF and W3C.
+However, at this point, there is no active work happening in these groups on the subject of this specific repository.

 – Ivan Herman (ivan@w3.org)